MAT2 Employer Information

 - Creating a nationally accredited program, in which students receive an associate degree, along with other accreditations where applicable.

-MAT²® is currently looking for industry partners to hire students in our four program offerings that include Mechatronics, Information Technology, Technical Product Design and CNC Manufacturing.
-Reserve one or more training slots by March 1, 2016 for your organization in the upcoming MAT²® Fall 2016-2017 programs.
+MAT² is currently looking for industry partners to hire students in our two program offerings that include Mechatronics and CNC Manufacturing.
+Reserve one or more training slots by Monday, April 16, 2018 for your organization in the upcoming MAT² Fall 2018-2019 programs.
 Your existing employees can also take advantage of this great training opportunity.
-Notify your employees that your company is participating in the MAT2 program and encourage them to apply online.
+Notify your employees that your company is participating in the MAT2 program and encourage them to apply on Pure Michigan Talent Connect.

 - Mechatronics Technician

 Combination of electrical, mechanical, and electronic skills used to identify, analyze, and solve systems-based problems.
-A mechatronic technician must be able to support engineers, modify machines, make minor changes, repair, test and provide maintenance for related equipment.
+A mechatronic technician will support engineers, modify machines, make minor changes, repair, test and provide maintenance for related equipment.

 Mechatronics MAT2 Curriculum→